djmott/wtf/README.md

 For a deep dive into the structure and architecture take a look at [The Hierarchy Generator Pattern](hierarchy_gen.md) which is the backbone of the framework.
 WTF uses a specialized hierarchy generator pattern for [Message Handling](message_handling.md).

+### Documentation Note
+Docs are generated with Doxygen which has trouble handling the hierarchy generator pattern so doesn't recognize the inheritance.
+The expansive inheritance of this library is its purpose, therefore rendering the documentation of little use without modifications.
+Some preprocessor macro trickery is used in the code to generate documentation which illustrates the inherited members.
+However, doing so produces misleading UML that illustrates multiple-inheritance.
+This is a doxygen bug; multiple inheritance is not used in WTF.